 Joe has received numerous awards for his service at Georgetown and in government, including the Thrive Award for Service to First-Generation, High-Need Students (the inaugural recipient of this award), the Outstanding Faculty Award at the McCourt School, the Secretary of Defense Medal for Civilian Service (three times), and the Vice President's "Hammer" Award for Reinventing Government (twice).

 Joe earned his Ph.D. in Government at Georgetown and has published in a number of academic journals, including the American Politics Quarterly, the Journal of Church and State, and the National Security Studies Quarterly.
 He has taught undergraduate and graduate courses in political science and public policy.
-He is married to Martha Ruth Ferrara, CPA, and they have three children, the youngest of whom begins college this fall.
+He is married to Martha Ruth Ferrara, CPA, and they have three children.

 Director of faculty affairs

 Sandra (Sandy) Gleason is responsible for the Main Campus faculty business processes, including hiring, appointments, leaves and sabbaticals, rank and tenure, compensation, and retirements, and serves as the Georgetown liaison to SEIU for adjunct faculty matters.
 She works closely with Dr. Reena Aggarwal, Vice Provost for Faculty.